by Sara Gottfried, MD

 Anxiety at any stage of life

 During her lifetime, a woman has a 31 percent chance of developing anxiety, which is higher than her male counterpart.1 This anxiety can appear in many ways.
 Following menarche, girls and young women may experience fear and worry in ways they never had before.
 Later, women of child-bearing age experience premenstrual anxiety and feel unable to find relief.
 Postpartum anxiety is also common and often overlooked.
-And later in life, women in their thirties may feel overwhelmed and unhappy, while women in their forties may feel anxious for the first time alongside menopausal symptoms.
+And later in life, women in their thirties may feel overwhelmed and unhappy, while women in their forties may feel anxious for the first time alongside perimenopausal and menopausal symptoms.
 Whatever the case, these women suffer from symptoms of anxiety and aren’t feeling empowered to talk about it.

 The connection between anxiety and hormones

 Changes in hormones, such as estrogen, progesterone, cortisol, thyroid, and oxytocin, make symptoms of anxiety worse.
 Clinical research has determined a link between a woman’s hormonal changes throughout life and the diagnoses of anxiety in the following ways: